Our Services

 BDSM sex can be fulfilling and healthy when consent, communication, and safety are prioritized.
 At the same time, it can involve real physical and emotional demands.
 Paying attention to symptoms is not a sign of weakness—it is a form of self-respect.

 If something feels off, trust that signal.
-Use tools like Ubie's free AI-powered Sexual Trauma symptom checker when emotional symptoms arise, and always speak to a doctor about anything serious, sudden, or worsening.
+When emotional or psychological symptoms arise that concern you, tools like Ubie's free AI-powered Sexual Trauma symptom checker can help you understand what you're experiencing and identify appropriate resources, and always speak to a doctor about anything serious, sudden, or worsening.
 Prompt care protects your body, supports healing, and helps you continue making informed choices about your sexual health.

 (References)